Pablo Avila

 June, 18 2024 - Verified by Georgia Institute of TechnologyPablo Avila of Dalton, GA, earned the distinction of Faculty Honors for Fall 2023 at the Georgia Institute of Technology.
 This designation is awarded to undergraduate students who have earned a 4.0...

-Engineered and assembled 2,000 lbs impact-resistant polycarbonate forklift roofs, enhancing associate visibility and safety in high-traffic areas.
+Engineered 2,000 lbs impact-resistant polycarbonate forklift roofs, enhancing associate visibility and safety.

-Troubleshot and resolved 2+ computer-based issues weekly in person and virtually, enhancing office productivity and reducing downtime.
+Troubleshoot and resolve 4+ computer-based issues weekly in person and virtually, enhancing office productivity.

 Cataloged and managed 100+ outdated inventory items, ensuring proper disposal and reducing storage inefficiencies.